AjinkyaDeshpande39/ObjectDetection/README.md

  ![](https://github.com/AjinkyaDeshpande39/ObjectDetection/blob/main/Images/indiannumberplate.png)
  https://youtu.be/fqN0igOwuSI

- I have shot this video from 12MP mobile camera.
+ I have shot this video from 12MP mobile camera resolution 1920x1080.
 Check recognizer2v2.py which is just extension of recognizer2.py with some more code for adding background and font change etc.

  ________________________________________

+<a name="detection"></a>
 ## Detection 🕵️

  The piece of code